unsignedzero/gojs/README.md

 * * Create non-anim version

 ## Version ##
+* UI allows players to pass and can detect end game.
+(No calculations just yet.)
 * Updated README with version printout and changelogs
 * #### 0.6.4.2 [01-16-2013] #
 * Bugfix, Fixed stone resizing so that they don't overlap with the right-column UI when they are too large